 Satisfactory Academic Standing

 The Graduate Education Office evaluates student academic progress at the close of each term.
 Students are evaluated on the basis of cumulative grade point average (GPA) and credit hour completion.
+Only grades of B- quality or better will be counted towards completion of the program requirements, though lower grades will be counted toward cumulative GPA.
+Courses may be repeated.
+The higher of the grades will be calculated in the cumulative GPA.
 The minimum academic standards that must be met in order to be eligible for Title IV federal student aid are listed in the chart below:

 |Number of Semesters

 Any student who fails to meet the SAP is placed on academic probation.
 A student may appeal if they have experienced serious extenuating circumstances (i.e. serious injury, illness or death in the family).
 An appeal letter to request a waiver of the SAP standards for a semester should be submitted to the Graduate Education Office, with supporting documentation required.
 The Director of Graduate Programs, Registrar and Director of Student Financial Services will make a final determination on the appeal.